 - Unexpected changes in the financial conditions for his or her sources of financial support;

 - Unexpectedly large medical bills not covered by insurance; or

 If you believe you are experiencing economic hardship, please schedule an appointment with the International Admissions Coordinator to discuss your situation.
 Do not apply for work authorization with USCIS without consulting with the International Admissions Coordinator and getting a recommendation on the I-20 first.

 Optional Practical Training (OPT)

-Students who have been lawfully enrolled on a full-time basis for at least one academic year are eligible for Optional Practical Training.
+Students who have lawfully enrolled on a full-time basis for at least one academic year are eligible for Optional Practical Training (OPT).
 Employment must be in the student's field of study and for the purpose of gaining practical experience.
-Students are eligible for a maximum of twelve months for all practical training.
-Students do not get twelve months practical training for each degree sought.
+Students are eligible for a maximum of 12 months of OPT per educational level.

 Students may apply for authorization for OPT training directly related to their field of study and commensurate with their educational level [8 CFR 214.2(f)(10)(ii)(D)(1)] in the following cases:

 - During the student's annual vacation as long as the student intends to register for the next semester at current school (it is recommended that students have a job offer before applying)

 - While school is in session, provided that practical training does not exceed 20 hours a week (it is recommended that students have a job before applying)

 - After completion of course requirements except for thesis, project, or portfolio (it is recommended that students have a job offer before applying)